stevengharris/SplitView/README.md

 The three holders - SideHolder, LayoutHolder, and FractionHolder - all come with a static method to return instances that get/set their state from UserDefaults.standard.
-Let's expand the previous example to be able to adjust the layout and to get/set the state from UserDefaults.
-The first time you open this, the sides will be split 50-50, but as you slide the splitter, the fraction state is retained in UserDefaults.standard.
+Let's expand the previous example to be able to change the `layout` and `hide` state and to get/set their values from UserDefaults.
+The first time you open this, the sides will be split 50-50, but as you drag the splitter, the `fraction` state is also retained in UserDefaults.standard.

 ```
 struct ContentView: View {